Scottsdale Motorcycle Accident Lawyers

 - The insurance company will ask you leading questions like, "Did you consider wearing a helmet to protect yourself?" and "Is it possible that you were speeding or doing something else unsafe on the road?"
 These are questions that are used to make it seem like the other driver couldn't help but cause a crash and injuries.

 - You're going to need an attorney.
 If you were injured in an accident, you don't want to get the runaround, or get fleeced.
-So you've got to call a qualified personal injury attorney who can help you not only understand your rights, but keep the vultures at bay.
+So you've got to call a qualified Scottsdale motorcycle accident attorney who can help you not only understand your rights, but keep the vultures at bay.
 The right attorney will hold their own against the insurance company, and won't allow you to lose out on compensation just because you chose to ride a motorcycle.

 Once you hire an attorney and you decide to file a lawsuit, it's really important to understand what you're up against.
 If you go to trial, it's likely that the other lawyer will work hard to get a jury panel filled with people who are scared of, or don't like, motorcycles and don't want them on the road.
 That makes it easier for them to convince the jury that you don't deserve fair compensation.
 If you have the right attorney, he or she will be honest with you about the pros and cons of mediating and going to trial, and what each of them really means to you, your family, your recovery, and your future.